 Length of flowering cycle

-the distribution of the duration of the flowering cycle in cashew trees was divided according to each age group: young cashew, intermediate cashew and old cashew.
+The distribution of the flowering cycle duration in cashew trees was divided according to each age group: young cashew, intermediate cashew and old cashew.
 The results of the analysis showed that young cashew trees had a flowering cycle of 34 ± 5.4 days, making them the shortest of the three age groups.
 In the intermediate cashew trees, the duration of the flowering cycle was 45 ± 6.4 days, indicating an intermediate duration.
 The oldest cashew trees recorded the longest flowering duration, up to 51 ± 4.3 days.

 Production of monitored trees